 - Barcelona nowadays

-Whether it is because of the fantastic location at the Mediterranean, the beach, the culinary delights, the historic center or the avant-garde architecture and stunning Catalan modernism, the vibrant nightlife, the cultural offerings or the possibilities for shopaholics: Barcelona has been extremely popular among city trippers and tourists for years.
-I too fell for the charms of the Catalan capital and have been living there for 22 (!) years now.
+Whether it’s the fantastic location by the Mediterranean, the beach, the culinary delights, the historic center, or the avant-garde architecture and stunning Catalan modernism, Barcelona has something for everyone.
+The vibrant nightlife, cultural attractions, and incredible shopping opportunities make it a must-visit destination.
+We, too, fell for the charms of this Catalan capital and have been living here for many years now.
+Annebeth moved here in 2002 and Ramiro in 2004.
+Our daughter Olivia was born in Barcelona in 2015.

 Where to stay in Barcelona?

-When visiting Barcelona, choosing the right neighborhood and type of accommodation is key to enjoying the city to its fullest.
-Popular areas like the Gothic Quarter, El Born, and Eixample offer a mix of history, culture, and convenience, while neighborhoods like Gràcia and Poblenou provide a more local and relaxed vibe.
+Choosing the right neighborhood and accommodation is key to making the most of our visit to Barcelona.
+Areas like the Gothic Quarter, El Born, and Eixample offer a perfect blend of history, culture, and convenience, while neighborhoods like Gràcia and Poblenou provide a more relaxed, local atmosphere.

 What to do in Barcelona?